Great Writing Begins with a Sizzling Start

 Looks great in theory right?
 But how do you get your students to write like this?

-Next, we’re going to give you the tools to transform your students’ writing from fizzling starts to Sizzling Starts in as little as 20 minutes a day.
-Below, our most popular Sizzling Starts Action Activity is out now!
+Next, we’re going to give you an Action Activity to start transforming your students’ writing from fizzling starts to Sizzling Starts in as little as 20 minutes a day.

 Action Activity: 5-Minute Fast Starts

-Get them to share their favourite in groups of 3-5.
-This will help them generate more ideas, develop concepts and learn from each others’ styles.
+- Get them to share their favourite in groups of 3–4.
+This will help them generate more ideas, develop concepts and learn from each other.

 - A day at the beach